Arthur A. Cohen: Publisher, editor, bookseller

 Cohen served as an editor for several publishers over the years, including his own.
 After working as an editor for World Publishing, he was hired by Holt, Rinehart & Winston in 1961 as "religious-books editor," and then became editor-in-chief in 1964.
 In addition to his publishing and editing work, Cohen collected rare books.
 He and his wife founded an antiquarian bookstore named Ex Libris in 1973, which "specialized in books and documents of twentieth-century art, particularly Dada, Surrealism, and early Russian Constructivism."
 The business was initially run from their home, but by 1978 Ex Libris had been "moved to the ground floor of the Upper East Side Manhattan townhouse where the couple lived."
 Elaine finally closed Ex Libris in 1998.

 The combination of Cohen's multiple lines of work and Elaine Lustig's extensive connections in the art world resulted in their home in New York being a gathering place for influential artists, critics, scholars, and writers of the era.
 Among the pair's frequent guests were Robert Motherwell, Richard Meier, Michael Graves, Cynthia Ozick, and Yosef Hayim Yerushalmi.

 In 1968, he signed the "Writers and Editors War Tax Protest" pledge, vowing to refuse tax payments in protest against the Vietnam War.

 On September 30, 1986, Cohen died from leukemia at the age of 58.

 Writings

 Fiction

-Cohen wrote six works of fiction, including The Carpenter Years (1967), Acts of Theft (1980), and An Admirable Woman (1983), the last of which won the National Jewish Book Award.
+Cohen wrote six works of fiction, including The Carpenter Years (1967), A Hero in His Time (1976), Acts of Theft (1980), and An Admirable Woman (1983), the last of which won the National Jewish Book Award.
 Many consider In the Days of Simon Stern (1973) to be Cohen's flawed masterpiece.
-For this novel Cohen was awarded the Edward Lewis Wallant Award in 1973.
-The screen rights to his third novel, A Hero in His Time, were purchased in 1976 by Jalor Productions, the production company behind Santa Claus Conquers the Martians (1964), widely regarded as one of the worst films ever made.
-However, the film was never made.
 Cohen's final work of fiction was Artists & Enemies (1987), a collection of three novellas published posthumously.